hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 ### Split-Brain Protection

-A particularly nasty kind of failure is the "split brain": the cluster splits into two parts, where within each part the members see each other, but none of those in the other part(s).
+A particularly nasty kind of failure is the "split brain": due to a very specific pattern in the loss of network connectivity the cluster splits into two parts, where within each part the members see each other, but none of those in the other part(s).
 Each part by itself lives on thinking the other members left the cluster.
 Now we have two fully-functioning Jet clusters where there was supposed to be one.
 Each one will recover and restart the same Jet job, making a mess in our application.